ksnip/ksnip/README.md

 with native Wayland.
 A workaround is using XWayland by starting ksnip like this `QT_QPA_PLATFORM=xcb /usr/bin/ksnip` or switch to XWayland completely by exporting that variable `export QT_QPA_PLATFORM=xcb`.
 Issue [#416](https://github.com/ksnip/ksnip/issues/416)

+# Discussion
+If you have general questions, ideas or just want to talk about ksnip, please use [Discussion](https://github.com/ksnip/ksnip/discussions) for that.

 # Bug report
 Please report any bugs or feature requests related to the annotation editor on the [kImageAnnotator](https://github.com/ksnip/kImageAnnotator/issues) GitHub page under the "Issue" section.
 All other bugs or feature requests can be reported on the [ksnip](https://github.com/ksnip/ksnip/issues) GitHub page under the "Issue" section.